C24IO/SM-E2E-CHZAR/README.md

 ### Optional - *Advanced Steps* - Model A/B testing

-    5. *Advanced step* - we can all run inference against one endpoint in the class and see how the infrastructure performs.
+1. We can all run inference against one endpoint in the class and see how the infrastructure performs.
-    6. *Advanced step* - we can use an inferior instance type to create the endpoint and see how the infrastructure treats failure and if we can create mechanism to handle that.
+2. We can use an inferior instance type to create the endpoint and see how the infrastructure treats failure and if we can create mechanism to handle that.
+3. [You can perform A/B testing here by creating multiple endpoints as detailed in this blog](https://medium.com/@julsimon/mastering-the-mystical-art-of-model-deployment-c0cafe011175).
+You can create diffrent version of the model by tuning the hyperparameters to diffrent values.

 ### Optional - *Advanced Steps* - Extend notebook to adapt to diffrent images